RitwikGupta/smallholder-irrigation-dataset/CONTRIBUTING.md

 Thank you for your interest in contributing to this project!
 This document outlines the key guidelines for managing data and metadata to ensure consistency and reproducibility.

+## General Contribution Notes
+- Commit frequently with detailed commit messages and descriptions, especially when actively collaborating with others.
+- Update README.md files obsessively as changes to the repository and sub-repositories happen.

 ## Data and Metadata Storage Guidelines

 ### **1. Data Storage:**